mlofstrom/architecture-center/docs/guide/architecture-styles/web-queue-worker.md

 The web and worker are both stateless.
 Session state can be stored in a distributed cache.
 Any long-running work is done asynchronously by the worker.
 The worker can be triggered by messages on the queue, or run on a schedule for batch processing.
 The worker is an optional component.
 If there are no long-running operations, the worker can be omitted.

 The front end might consist of a web API.
-On the client side, the web API can be consumed by a single page application (SPA) that makes AJAX calls, or by a native client application.
+On the client side, the web API can be consumed by a single-page application that makes AJAX calls, or by a native client application.

 ## When to use this architecture

-The web-queue-worker architecture is typically implemented using managed compute services, either Azure App Service or Azure Cloud Services.
+The Web-Queue-Worker architecture is typically implemented using managed compute services, either Azure App Service or Azure Cloud Services.

 Consider this architectural style for:

-- Applications with a relatively simple domain
+- Applications with a relatively simple domain .
 - Applications with some long-running workflows or batch operations.
-- When you want to use managed services, rather than IaaS.
+- When you want to use managed services, rather than infrastructure as a service (IaaS).

 ## Benefits: